planariangames/eldritchgambit/Eldritch_Gambit_SRD_ImpGuide.md

 ### Overall Theme

-*What is it all about?* This is for describing the most meaningful features of your setting, whether it is an entire world, a city, or a dungeon.
+*What is it all about?* This is for describing the most meaningful features or general "vibe" of your setting, whether an entire world, a city, or a dungeon.
 There is not much space here, and this is intentional.
 These limits help focus what you are trying to get across.
 This may be influenced by the setting suggestions your group came up with earlier.